 SAMPLE REQUEST FOR EXTENSION: "Thank you so much for the offer of (position title) at your organization.
 It is a great opportunity and I am very excited to receive your offer.
 This is an important decision and I would like to have sufficient time to thoroughly consider the offer.
 I would like to request an extension of your deadline of September 5th to September 19th.
 Would this be possible?
 Thank you for your consideration."

 If you are not planning on accepting the offer for any reason, let the employer know right away.
 There are others out there who are waiting for that exact offer, and the company is depending on you to let them know in a timely fashion.

-SAMPLE DECLINED OFFER EMAIL: “Thank you so much for the opportunity to work in your organization as a (position title).
+SAMPLE DECLINED OFFER EMAIL (Return Offer): “Thank you so much for the opportunity to work in your organization as a (position title).
 Though it was a difficult decision, I am unable to accept your offer.
 I sincerely enjoyed my work this past summer and appreciate the relationships I developed.
 Again, thank you for your time and consideration; best wishes in your continued success, and I hope our paths cross again in the future.”

 It is common for candidates to be in the middle of a recruiting process or to be negotiating offers with multiple companies before deciding to accept an offer.
 One common question that candidates ask is “what do I do while I am waiting on offers but have already received one (or more)?"

 If you have received an offer but are undecided on the offer or are anticipating other offers, confirm your interest in the offer in writing and confirm that you will respond with a decision by the deadline (see above).